waseda-awade/aiawe/docs/index.rst

 ..
-AWE System UI documentation master file, created by sphinx-quickstart.
+AWE documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to AWE System UI's documentation!
+Welcome to AWE's documentation!
 ======================================================================

 .. toctree::